Martha Graham Dance Company

 Born in San Diego, California, Spencer Lenain began his dance training at age 7 at Ballet Arte where he was instructed by Erlends Zieminch and Sara Viale.
 He also attended nine summer intensives at American Ballet Theater, earning the National Training Scholar scholarship three times.
 He graduated from the California Institute of the Arts in 2024 with a BFA in dance.
 He has performed at the Vail Dance Festival each of the last two years, and in the fall of 2024, he performed as Tybalt in LA Dance Project’s Romeo and Juliet.
 Spencer is also very active on social media where his ballet videos are featured on TikTok @spencerdancerrr and Instagram @spencerdancer.

 Daisy Jacobson is from Los Angeles, California and earned her BFA in Dance from The Juilliard School in 2017.
-She is a YoungArts Winner and Presidential Scholar in the Arts.
-Soon after graduating, Daisy joined Benjamin Millepied’s LA Dance Project where she performed in new works and repertoire by Millepied, Justin Peck, Kyle Abraham, Ohad Naharin, Martha Graham, Bella Lewitzky, Janie Taylor, Madeline Hollander, Gianna Reisen, Jill Johnson, Bobbi Jene Smith and Or Schraiber.
-In 2022, Daisy guested with Twyla Tharp Dance and performed in the revival of “In The Upper Room” and “Nine Sinatra Songs” at NY City Center.
+Soon after, she joined L.A.
+Dance Project and worked almost exclusively for the company for the following six years.
+Daisy performed in new works and repertoire by Benjamin Millepied, Justin Peck, Kyle Abraham, Ohad Naharin, Martha Graham, Bella Lewitzky, Janie Taylor, Gianna Reisen, Madeline Hollander, Jill Johnson, Bobbi Jene Smith and Or Schraiber.
+In 2022, Daisy guested with Twyla Tharp Dance and performed in the revivals of “In The Upper Room” and “Nine Sinatra Songs”.
+Since leaving LADP in 2023, Daisy has continued to dance for Tharp and Millepied.
+She has worked on and performed in about nine different Tharp pieces including the company’s 60th anniversary tour in 2025 of “Diabelli” and “Slacktide.”
+She has taught Tharp masterclasses across the country as well as at The Juilliard School.
+Daisy is currently based in Paris and dances in as well as rehearsal directs all of Millepied’s new work for 2026/2027.
+She also staged her first Millepied ballet at Rome Opera this year.
+This is Daisy’s third year as a guest artist at Vail Dance Festival.

 To learn more about attending a performance through our Community Arts Access program or providing support to eliminate socioeconomic barriers to the arts, please contact Martha Brassel (mbrassel@vvf.org)